AdobeDocs/campaign-classic.es-ES/help/campaign/using/marketing-campaign-approval.md

    >[!NOTE]
    >
    >La persona responsable de la campaña puede volver a iniciar el ciclo de aprobación de contenido en cualquier momento.
-Para ello, haga clic en el vínculo en la línea **[!UICONTROL Content status]** del panel de campañas (al nivel de entrega) y luego haga clic en **[!UICONTROL Reset content approval to submit it again]**.
+To do this, click the link on the **[!UICONTROL Content status]** line of the campaign dashboard (at delivery level), then click **[!UICONTROL Reset content approval to submit it again]**.

    ![](assets/s_user_validation_relaunch_content_validation.png)